fraser-lab/bandicoot/README.md

 # Bandicoot

 Bandicoot is a macOS-native fork of [Coot](https://www2.mrc-lmb.cam.ac.uk/personal/pemsley/coot/) 0.9.8.95, the structural biology macromolecular model-building program.
-It keeps Coot 0.9's full functionality while replacing the in-window GTK menu bar and toolbar with native macOS chrome, so the OpenGL drawing area can own the entire window content view without fighting GTK widgets for pixels.
+It keeps Coot 0.9's full functionality while changing several UI elements in order for the app to function in MacOS Tahoe (26.x) on Apple Silicon.

-Bandicoot targets **macOS Tahoe (26.x) on Apple Silicon**.
+**NOTE:** Bandicoot targets **macOS Tahoe (26.x) on Apple Silicon**.
 It is not built or tested on other macOS releases, Linux, or Windows.

 ## Why a fork?

-Coot 0.9.8.95 builds and runs on macOS Tahoe, but several long-standing GTK-Quartz interactions render the user interface unusable:
+Coot 0.9.8.95 builds and runs on macOS Tahoe, but several long-standing GTK-Quartz interactions render the user interface unusable.

-- The `_NSOpenGLViewBackingLayer` that GtkGLExt-Quartz attaches to the main `NSWindow`'s `contentView` covers any in-window GTK widget (menu bar, toolbars, status bar) with opaque GL pixels.
-- `event->state` from GTK-Quartz arrives with the button mask set but no modifier flags (shift, control), so shift-click for atom labels never fires.
-- A single physical click on Tahoe produces 2-3 GTK button-press events, which toggles any add/remove handler (such as the atom-label list) on and off.
-- The freeglut on Homebrew silently fails to render text via either `glutStrokeCharacter` or `glutBitmapCharacter`, so atom labels and coordinate-axis markers don't appear.
-- Retina backing-scale handling is missing in several places, causing the GL viewport and atom picking to misbehave.

 Bandicoot addresses each of these with macOS-specific fixes layered on top of upstream Coot.
-The patches are isolated to a handful of `#ifdef __APPLE__` sites plus a new `bandicoot_appkit.{h,mm}` shim that wraps AppKit `NSMenu`, `NSToolbar`, and text-rendering APIs.
+See the end of this document for a list of major changes from Coot 0.9.8.95.

+## Quick start

+If you have a prebuilt binary tarball (`bandicoot-0.0.0.1-darwin-arm64.tar.gz`), see [INSTALL.md](INSTALL.md): untar it anywhere and launch `<extracted>/bin/bcoot`.

+To build from source instead, see [BUILD.md](BUILD.md).
+You'll need a handful of Homebrew packages and a Miniconda environment that supplies Clipper, MMDB2, FFTW2, and a few others.

 ## What changed vs Coot 0.9.8.95